RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 **Textbook:** We will use *Active Calculus* (2018 edition) by Matt Boelkins.
 The textbook is freely available online at https://activecalculus.org/single/frontmatter.html.
 There is also a PDF version available, and instructions for ordering a printed copy, at  https://activecalculus.org/. **The online version is preferred.**

-**Course website and discussion board:** All course announcements, assignments, and grades will be communicated using the course **Blackboard** site available at http://mybb.gvsu.edu All other course communications (including additional examples, guidance on assignments, etc.) will be available through **Campuswire**, our class discussion tool; to join, go to http://www.campuswire.com and use the code ???.
+**Course website and discussion board:** All course announcements, assignments, and grades will be communicated using the course **Blackboard** site available at http://mybb.gvsu.edu All other course communications (including additional examples, guidance on assignments, etc.) will be available through **Campuswire**, our class discussion tool; to join, go to https://campuswire.com/p/GAD2DF67E and join with the code ``7913``.

 **Course calendar:** A Google Calendar for the course, will all due dates and other important time-sensitive information posted on it, is available on Blackboard through a link in the left sidebar. **Be sure to check the calendar once daily** for upcoming events.
 The calendar is kept up-to-date constantly and **in cases of apparent conflicts in times or dates, the calendar is considered to be correct always.**